 Similarly, for the SC70 package, the decoupling capacitor should be located as close as possible to the $V{\rm DD}$ and GND pins.
-Because of its pinout, that is, $V{\rm DD}$ being next to GND, the decoupling capacitor can be placed extremely close to the IC.
-The decoupling capacitor could be placed on the underside of the PCB directly under the $V{\rm DD}$ and GND pins, but, as before, the best performance is seen with the decoupling capacitor on the same side as the IC.
+Because of its pinout, i.e., $V{\rm DD}$ being next to GND, the decoupling capacitor can be placed extremely close to the IC.
+The decoupling capacitor could be placed on the underside of the PCB directly under the $V{\rm DD}$ and GND pins, but, as before, the best performance will be seen with the decoupling capacitor on the same side as the IC.

-Figure 29.
+Figure 19.
 Recommended Supply Decoupling Scheme for the AD7910/AD7920 SC70 Package